30 minutes chill time

 - Preheat oven to 350°F.

 - Prepare a rolling surface by coating with a mixture of flour and cocoa.
 Use this mixture to coat rolling pin and cookie cutter as well.
-Roll dough to 1/4" thick (if you like a thinner cookie, roll to 1/8”).
+Roll dough to 1/4-inch thick (if you like a thinner cookie, roll to 1/8-inch).

-- Place half of cookies right-side-up onto prepared sheets and other half flipped over to make a mirror image.
+- Place 1/2 of cookies right-side-up onto prepared sheets and other 1/2 flipped over to make a mirror image.
 (The cookies will be sandwiched together.)

 - Freeze cut-out shapes for 10 minutes prior to baking to keep cookies from spreading during baking.
 Bake for 10 minutes, or until done.
 Cool on cookie sheet for 2 minutes, then transfer to a wire rack to cool completely.

 - In large bowl of an electric mixer, beat butter and marshmallow cream until well combined.
-Add in half of powdered sugar and mix on low, scraping down sides and bottom of bowl as needed.
+Add 2 cups of powdered sugar and mix on low, scraping down sides and bottom of bowl as needed.

 - Place frosting in a piping bag fitted with a #4 tip.
-Pipe an even layer onto back of one of bunny cookies.
+Pipe an even layer onto the back of 1 bunny cookie.
 Sandwich with another cookie.
-Switch tip to a star tip and add a cottontail.
+Repeat with all cookies.
+Switch tip to a star tip and add a cottontail to each.

 - Still using the #4 tip, pipe a small dot of icing for the bunny's eye and another for his nose.
 Using clean tweezers, place a flat blue sprinkle for the eye and a flat pink sprinkle for the nose.

-- Tie a pretty ribbon around neck of each cookie sandwich.
+- Tie a pretty ribbon around neck of each sandwich cookie.

 IMPERIAL SUGAR INSIGHT